Like a Rolling Stone: Recording

 When the musicians reconvened the following day, June 16, Al Kooper joined the proceedings.
-Kooper, at that time a 21-year-old session guitarist, was not originally supposed to play but was present in the studio as Wilson's guest.
-When Wilson stepped out, Kooper sat down with his guitar with the other musicians, hoping to take part in the recording session.
+The 21-year-old session guitarist was Wilson's guest; he was not supposed to play.
+But when Wilson stepped out, Kooper sat down with his guitar with the other musicians, hoping to take part in recording.
 By the time Wilson returned, Kooper, who had been intimidated by Bloomfield's guitar playing, was back in the control room.
-After a couple of rehearsal takes, Wilson moved Griffin from Hammond organ to piano.
-Kooper approached Wilson and told him he had a good part for the organ.
+After a couple of rehearsal takes, Kooper told Wilson he had a good part for the Hammond organ.
 Wilson belittled Kooper's organ skills, but did not forbid him to play.
 As Kooper later put it, "He just sort of scoffed at me ...
 He didn't say 'no'—so I went out there."
 Wilson was surprised to see Kooper at the organ but allowed him to play on the track.
-When Dylan heard a playback of the song, he insisted that the organ be turned up in the mix, despite Wilson's protestations that Kooper was "not an organ player."
+When Dylan heard a playback of the song, he insisted that the organ be turned up in the mix, despite Wilson's protest that Kooper was "not an organ player".

 There were 15 recorded takes on June 16.
 By now the song had evolved into its familiar form, in 4/4 time with Dylan on electric guitar.
 After the fourth take—the master take that was released as a single—Wilson happily commented, "That sounds good to me."
 Despite this, Dylan and the band recorded the song 11 more times.
+It was the last song Wilson produced for Dylan.

 The complete recording sessions that produced "Like a Rolling Stone", including all 20 takes and the individual "stems" that comprise the four-track master, were released in November 2015 on the 6-disc and 18-disc versions of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966.